skip to main content

 Set up your Wi-Fi network

-Your router has a default network name and password you can use to get online right away—that info is probably attached to the back or bottom of the router.
-If you want to change your network name and password (which we encourage you to do for network security reasons), you can do so by logging in to your router’s settings interface.
+Your router has a default network name and password you can use to get online right away—that info is attached to the back or bottom of the router.
+If you want to change your network name and password (which we encourage you to do for network security reasons), you can do so by logging in to your router’s settings.
+But how?

-Many ISPs have a mobile app that can walk you through the setup process for your Wi-Fi network.
+Many ISPs and router manufacturers have a mobile app that can walk you through the setup process for your Wi-Fi network.
+We recommend defaulting to this method and it’s usually the easiest and quickest way.

-How to change your Wi-Fi name and password:
+How to change your Wi-Fi name and password in a browser

 Step 2: Enter your router’s IP address or login URL web address into a web browser.
 You can usually find this information on a sticker attached to the back or bottom of the router or gateway.